-Maybe it's the pastry chef in me, but when I host a meal at home, I usually plan the menu around two things: dessert and what's in season.
+Maybe it's the former pastry chef in me, but when I host a meal at home, I usually plan the menu around two things: dessert and what's in season.
 I savor those after-dinner moments when everyone's sitting around the table together, satisfied and relaxed, ending the evening on a sweet note.
-Because homemade baked goods have become a luxury during these busy times, taking an hour to put a gluten-free apple cake in the oven is often extra appreciated.

-This gluten-free apple cake can be baked earlier in the day and served at room temperature, leaving you free to attend to the rest of the meal before guests arrive.
-Bring this stunner to the table, accompanied by mugs of herb tea or decaf coffee or a few sips of a good whiskey.
-Now watch your guests bow down to you like the domestic god or goddess you are.
+This gluten-free apple cake makes an ideal dessert for gatherings because it can be baked earlier in the day and served at room temperature, leaving you free to attend to the rest of the meal before guests arrive.
+Bring this stunner to the table, and watch your guests bow down to you like the domestic god or goddess you are.

 Here's what you'll need: